Home » MBA Program » Faculty

 • Managing Change

 Anat Lechner is a Clinical Associate Professor of Management and Organizations at NYU Stern.
-Professor Lechner earned her Ph.D. in Organization Management from Rutgers University in 2000.
+Professor Lechner earned her PhD in Organization Management from Rutgers University in 2000.
 She is also the recipient of the GE Teaching Excellence award.

-Professor Lechner’s research focuses on how organizations can best structure to develop innovation capabilities and outcomes.
+Her research focuses on how organizations can best structure to develop innovation capabilities and outcomes.
 Her research encompasses various areas including the effective leverage of multidisciplinary teams, leading adaptive change, and the development of workplace environments supportive of creativity and innovation.

 Her current work looks at the complexities of managing high performance cross-functional teams, and the ways by which physical workplace environments enable organization members to cope with uncertainty, change, and the demand for increased innovativeness.